 Investors want to see a trajectory for growth.
-The whole process isn’t instant and involves due diligence on investors part, and endurance on yours.
+The whole process isn’t instant and involves due diligence on the investor’s part and endurance on yours.

 The Bottom Line

-Remember, while evaluate the means for financing your business, not every business idea needs investment.
+Remember, while evaluating the means for financing your business, not every business idea needs investment.
 Many startups are able to use their revenue to secure funding.
-If you’ve the financials, shrewdness, and a network, you might need not to find investors.
+If you have the financials, shrewdness, and a network, you might need not to find investors.
 Also, there are plenty of business financing options for startup businesses from business credit cards to small business loans to help you get started in the beginning.